dji-sdk/Mobile-SDK-Android/README.md

 DJI Mobile UILibrary is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the DJI Mobile SDK.
 For more details, please check [here](https://github.com/dji-sdk/Mobile-UILibrary-Android).

+## ProGuard

+If you're planning on optimizing your app with [ProGuard](https://developer.android.com/studio/build/shrink-code.html), you can add the rules in [proguard-project.txt](./proguard-project.txt) to your app's `proguard.cfg` file.

 ## SDK Keys

 SDK Keys can be used as an alternative interface to access the product.